jamesclancy/SafeCardGame/README.md

 There will have to be additional events for things like tapping out/retreating active creatures but I think those would best be added after everything else is set up/works.

-Going through this process I have identified a few inital things that need to be added.
+Going through this process I have identified a few initial things that need to be added.

     * need a list of notifications on the GameState
     * need a GameStep for GameOver